szaza/tensorflow-java-examples-spring/README.md

-# Object detection server application implemented with Java TensorFlow API and Spring Framework
+# TensorFlow Java API with Spring Framework example application - Object detection server application
 Object detection server side application sample program written in Java.
 It uses the TensorFlow Java API with a trained YOLO model.
 The server application is implemented with Spring Framework and it is built by Gradle.

 #### How it works?